How to Help the Indie Authors in Your Life: Be HONEST

 The Indie Author Stigma

-If you don't travel in bookish circles, trust me when I tell you that there is a (largely deserved) stigma around titles that were self-published, with no assistance from a traditional publisher.
+If you don't travel in bookish circles, trust me when I tell you that there is a stigma around titles that were self-published.
+That is to say, the author was the sole driving force behind writing, editing, proofreading, formatting, and publishing.

-The reason for that being that self-published authors do not always employ the services of proofreaders or seasoned book editors to review their work.
-Whether it's financial limitations or hubris doesn't really matter, because the end-result is the same: low-quality manuscripts make poor experiences for readers.
+Some self-published authors, like your truly, will employ the services of proofreaders and seasoned book editors to review their work because it's very difficult (if not impossible) to be objective about your own writing.
+Others take a more DIY approach.
+Whether they do so due to financial limitations or hubris doesn't really matter, because the end-result is the same.
+The reason why that's a problem is low-quality manuscripts mean sub-par experiences for readers.

-I get the financial limitation piece -- hiring people who can offer proofreading, book editing and cover art illustration services is NOT cheap (ask me how I know).
+I get the financial limitation piece -- hiring people who can offer proofreading, book editing and cover art illustration services is NOT cheap.
 That said, however, if you're going to write, and you want to be taken seriously, then start saving your pennies.
-Employing professionals to help with the finishing touches, prior to publishing, needs to be as much of a priority as completing your manuscript.
-If you're producing shoddy work, you will alienate more readers than you will earn in fans/followers.
-Your standards may be low, but I assure you, the majority of your audience's are not.
+Employing professionals to help with the finishing touches, prior to publishing, ideallly should be as much of a priority as completing your manuscript.
+If you're producing shoddy work, you risk alienating more readers than you will earn in fans/followers.

 In the case of hubris, I think there may be a a mix of over-confidence and inexperience at play with those authors.
 I've talked to a few of them in some of my bookish groups, and it seems most of them erroneously assume that they're so indisputably gifted in writing talent, that all they have to do is publish their rough draft and it will all come together from there.
 Some eagle-eyed agent on the hunt for undiscovered diamonds-in-the-rough will run across their book, spot that raw talent beneath all the typos, plot holes and one-dimensional characters, and will offer them a contract.
 Upon signing, all those tiny, insignificant issues will be magically fixed by the publisher's staff of proofreaders and book editors...
 POOF!